 401 E. Kennedy Street, Suite A2, Farmer’s Marketplace, Spartanburg

-Isabel Forbes Studio & Galley is a working studio and gallery showcasing the oil paintings of Isabel Forbes.
-The exhibit Lowcountry is currently on display, and Forbes will be present and painting during ArtWalk 5-9 p.m.
-Normal business hours are Monday-Friday, 10 a.m.-5:30 p.m.
+Isabel Forbes Studio & Galley is a new working studio and gallery showcasing the oil paintings of Isabel Forbes.
+However, it will be closed for the January ArtWalk.
+Normal business hours are Monday-Friday,10 a.m.-5:30 p.m.

 Chapman Cultural Center